Pulaski County roars back for big-time win over highly touted Madison Central

 Madison Central meanwhile was led by Robby Todd and Harrison, as they each paced the Indians with 21 points.

-The Maroons will travel to West Jessamine on Friday night, before returning home to host the Danville Admirals on Saturday afternoon at The PC Gym at 4:30 p.m.
+The Maroons — 1-0 on the season — will travel to West Jessamine on Friday night, before returning home to host the Danville Admirals on Saturday afternoon at The PC Gym at 4:30 p.m.

 Commented